How Much Are Most Car Accident Settlements?

 However, some parts may be taxable, like punitive damages.
 These are taxable because they punish the wrongdoer rather than compensate the injured person.

 Tax rules for injury settlements can be confusing.
-Always ask your personal injury lawyer and tax advisor before filing since every case is different.
+Always ask your personal injury lawyer and tax advisor before filing, since every case is different.
 They can help you understand how taxes apply to your specific settlement and avoid problems with the IRS.

 How Long Does It Take To Receive My Car Accident Settlement?

-a lawyer explaining the car accident settlement details to a clientThere’s no one-size-fits-all answer to this question.
+There’s no one-size-fits-all answer to this question.
 Parties may resolve some cases in just a few months.
 Others take over a year or more.
 It all depends on the details of your case.

 These factors can affect the timeline: